Benefits of Art Therapy for Elderly: Strictly for Adults!

 - Diminishing tension

-- Empowering fun loving nature and humour
+- Empowering fun-loving nature and humor

 - Encouraging a more grounded feeling of personality